shuboxio/shubox-site/src/jekyll/_posts/2016-07-15-open-for-business.md

 my head down that I didn't think I had a whole lot to share.

-But now I believe Shubox is ready to flip the sign around to "open" and enthusiastically welcome everyone to the app — we're ready for business.
+But now I believe Shubox is ready to flip the sign around to "open" and enthusiastically welcome everyone to the app.
+We're ready for business.

 Let me first give some context as to what Shubox will strive to be.
 I want it to be the easiest, quickest, and most painless way to allow your users — whether they're your end-users or your internal team — to upload images to S3.

 Let me unpack a few points there: Yes, we are built with S3 specifically in mind.
 I am one of many who feel that as far as asset hosting is concerned, S3 is the beginning and end of the conversation.
 It's reliable, it's inexpensive for most use cases, and it's ubiquitous.
 You have an S3 bucket or two to spare, right?
 You'll be serving your files from your own S3 account.
 I believe that ownership of your assets is important.
 I don't want my files living in someone else's buckets.
 In addition, this allows Shubox to keep our costs low.
 That is by no means a trivial point 😄.

 To start out, Shubox will be focusing on images as our main asset.
 I can certainly see this evolving to something that may accept PDFs and do some